-We would like to thank elected members and officers of the Council for all of their work during 2021-22.
-The production of the accounts is very much a team effort and again the unaudited accounts were completed before the 30 June deadline, this is of particular significance this year given that all of the team were working remotely.
+We would like to thank both the Pension Committee and Pension Board members and officers of the Council for all of their work during 2022-23.
+The production of the accounts is very much a team effort and again the unaudited accounts were completed before the 30 June deadline which is a huge achievement.